 But then, oh hey: Chernobyl!

-Ahead of Chernobyl’s UK finale tonight, we’ve compiled some interesting behind-the-scenes tidbits to dig into.
-Enjoy while you can – soon enough the great content churn will rumble on to Westworld season 3, or the latest A Dog’s Purpose movie, or whatever.
+Ahead of Chernobyl’s June 3 finale, we’ve compiled some interesting behind-the-scenes tidbits to dig into.
+Enjoy while you can—soon enough the great content churn will rumble on to Westworld season 3, or the latest A Dog’s Purpose movie, or whatever.

 The Series Has a Surprising Connection to Madonna and The Hangover Part III

 All five episodes of Chernobyl are written by Craig Mazin and directed by Johan Renck.
 These names might not be familiar at first, but—WAIT A MINUTE: